Skip to content

 Example: Loading Multiple Objects from YAML

-$ scm-cli load objects address --file config/addresses.yml
+$ scm load object address --file config/addresses.yml

 ---> 100%